trdastidar/Fisherfaces_On_Hadoop/README.md

 * Compute the covariance matrix (this can be parallelized very easily)
 * Compute the eigenfaces from the covariance matrix on a single node.

-Multiplying a matrix with its inverse is a simpler problem than matrix multiplication and can be easily ported to the Map-Reduce framework.
+Multiplying a matrix with its transpose is a simpler problem than matrix multiplication and can be easily ported to the Map-Reduce framework.
 The map phase computes a n X n matrix by multiplying each row with its transpose and accumulating the sum.
 Once this is over, we sum the matrices